 Turnips - Key Growing Information

-CULTURE: Turnips are tolerant of moderate frost as seedlings in spring, and as mature plants in fall.
-Turnips prefer a fertile, well-drained soil, with a pH of 6.0–7.5.
+CULTURE: Turnips are tolerant of moderate frost and prefer a fertile, well-drained soil, with a pH of 6.0–7.5.
 Sow early spring through late summer in a 2–4" wide band, seeds 1" apart (35 seeds/ft.) for small turnips or 2" apart (and half this rate) for larger turnips.
 Sow 1/4– 1/2" deep in rows 12–18" apart.

 INSECT PESTS: Floating row covers installed at the time of sowing will keep the turnips free of insect pests, including flea beetles and root maggots.

-HARVEST: Young, radish-size turnips in about 30 days, full size in 40–50 days.
+HARVEST: Young, radish-size turnips are ready in about 30 days; full-size turnips are ready in about 40–50 days.
 Roots are smoothest when small.

 STORAGE: Turnips with greens store at 32°F (0°C) and 95% relative humidity for 10–14 days.
 Fall-harvested Purple Top White Globe turnips can be topped at harvest and stored at 32–40°F (0–4°C) with 90–95% humidity for 4–6 months.